 Section Issue Maryland State Policy Individual Bathroom Breaks: Student requests a bathroom break within their overall allotted testing time.
 Student's testing time does not stop.
-In-Chair Stretch Break: Student pauses and stretches.
+2.4.4 Brea In-Chair Stretch Break: Student pauses and stretches.
 Student's testing time does not stop.
-2.4.4 Break Policies Medical Breaks: Student takes a break due to existence or sudden onset of a temporary or long-term medical condition.
+Break Policies Medical Breaks: Student takes a break due to existence or sudden onset of a temporary or long-term medical condition.
 Student's testing time stops during a medical break.
 Other Frequent Breaks: If a student with an IEP, 504, or EL plan (or other EL documentation) documents the need for frequent breaks not listed in the three categories above.
 A student's testing time stops.
-Each LSS will compile and submit, except for LEA 24 schools, who will submit at the school level.
-3.2.1 Requirements for Completing Local Student and Accommodations File The initial submission of students placed in Sessions on the Local Student and Accommodations File drives the assignment of the correct accommodated form and other materials students with accommodations may require.
+Each LEA will compile and submit, except for LEA 24 schools, who will submit at the school level.
+Requirements for Completing Local Student and Accommodations File The initial submission of students placed in Sessions on the Local Student and Accommodations File drives the assignment of the correct accommodated form and other materials students with accommodations may require.
 It also drives the number of manuals a school receives.
 2.4.2 4.1.5 Additional Requirements for Make-Up Testing Make-up Sections (BOTH PAPER AND ONLINE) can be administered out-of-order (i.e., If students are absent for a Section, they can join their original testing group for the next Section and do the make-up on a subsequent date.)
 The LAC may require additional procedures for maintaining and processing testing materials.
-3.9.1 3.10.1 Additional Requirements for Paper-Based Test Materials The LSS and all schools should open and inventory their secure materials deliveries immediately.
+3.9.1 3.10.1 Additional Requirements for Paper-Based Test Materials The LEA and all schools should open and inventory their secure materials deliveries immediately.
 Any discrepancy should be reported to the LAC immediately.
 Test materials are shipped directly to the School Test Coordinator.
 The School Test Coordinator must contact MVP directly to schedule "Return Service" pickup by the designated date unless directed otherwise by the LAC.
-5.2.4 Shipping Procedures for Paper-Based Materials Maryland Pickup Instructions should include: 3.10.4 Pearson and MSDE will be approving additional orders placed by schools or the LSS.
+5.2.4 Shipping Procedures for Paper-Based Materials Maryland Pickup Instructions should include: The School Test Coordinator must contact MVP at 888-886-0780 before 4:00 PM EST 48 hours in advance of requested pickup day.
+Provide LEA & School # Provide box count for Scorable & Non-scorable Provide pickup hours Pearson and MSDE will be approving additional orders placed by schools or the LEA.
 Additional orders will not be processed until they are approved.
-Approving Additional Orders MSDE may be required to confirm unusually large additional orders before approval.
+3.10.4 Approving Additional Orders MSDE may be required to confirm unusually large additional orders before approval.
 Paper tests will be limited to students whose IEP or 504 plan specifies this mode of testing or in unique situations approved by MSDE.